svandegar/hashchain/docs/source/index.rst

 No need for third party certification anymore.
 No more single point of failure nor certification costs.

-.. warning:: The package is still 'work in progress'
+.. note:: The package is in beta release
-    Do not use it in production environment before the official release.
-All the features are still subject to changes without any advertisement and can broke previously running scripts
+    Even though No major change to the hashing mechanism should be expected, we can't provide any kind of grantee.
+Use it in a production environment at your own risk.

 Documentation